sportfreunde-bronnen/audience-registration/README.md

 # audience-registration
-Audience registration for soccer games according to local covid19 constraints
+Audience registration for events according to local covid19 constraints